agathis-project/salix-arctica/README.md

   applications, there is no physical architecture to support a modular scalable construction.

-- A large number of things are located in uncontrolled environments; they need to deal with the scarcity of power supply, harsh electrical and mechanical conditions, wide temperature and humidity ranges and corrosive atmosphere.
+- Many things are located in uncontrolled environments; they need to deal with the scarcity of power supply, harsh electrical and mechanical conditions, wide temperature and humidity ranges and corrosive atmosphere.